zipvilization/Zipvilization/world/time/index.md

 ---

-# One cycle
+# One Cycle

-The canonical biological unit of time is:
+The canonical biological unit of Time is:

 > **1 cycle = 65,536 blocks**

-A cycle is not:

-one day,

-one week,

-one month,

-or an arbitrary period chosen for convenience.
+A cycle is not one day, one week, one month, or an arbitrary period chosen for convenience.

 Its canonical definition is block-based.

-This matters because real-world estimates may vary with the underlying blockchain environment.
+This matters because Human-time estimates may vary with the underlying blockchain environment.

-The world should therefore depend on the canonical unit:
+The world therefore depends on:

 **blocks**

-rather than on a human approximation of how long those blocks may take.
+rather than on an approximation of how long those blocks may take.

-The blockchain provides the clock.
+> **The blockchain provides the clock.**
+>

-Zipvilization gives that clock meaning.
+> **Zipvilization gives that clock meaning.**

 ---

 # Why 65,536?

-The number is not arbitrary in conceptual terms.
+The number has a computational relationship with the architecture:

 > **65,536 = 2¹⁶**

-Zipvilization already connects biological population with binary information:
+Zipvilization also connects biological population with binary information:

 > **1 Zip = 1 bit**

 > **8 Zips = 1 byte**

-Using a power-of-two cycle maintains the computational language running beneath the biological interpretation of the world.
+Using a power-of-two cycle maintains the computational language beneath the biological interpretation of the world.

 Bits.